Counter-Strike (video game): Development

 Le focused on the player models, spending 40 hours for each one.
 Cliffe contributed to the game's design, sound, art and public relations, while closely following the development of Half-Life and reading Gabe Newell interviews.
 In May 1999, the mod's most pressing issue was a shortage of people to make maps to play on.
 Despite several requests posted on the official website, the response was minimal.
 Cliffe began directly contacting Half-Life mappers and reached out to people who had previously submitted maps to Radium, a Half-Life mapping site.
 A contest was held to select maps for the initial beta, though some maps selected were later discarded.

 Before the first beta's official release, a pre-beta build was leaked online, which potentially accelerated the release of the mod.
-The first beta, released on July 15, 1999, featured a hostage rescue scenario, 9 weapons, 4 maps, and one player model per side.
+The first beta, released on June 18, 1999, featured a hostage rescue scenario, 9 weapons, 4 maps, and one player model per side.
 Jess Cliffe reported that the release was well received by the community.
 Beta 2 and Beta 3 followed, adding new weapons, maps, and factions.
 Beta 3 introduced the removal of kill counts from the scoreboard, which was controversial and later reversed.
 Beta 4 introduced the bomb defusal scenario.
 The interest in the game drew numerous players to Cliffe's website, which helped both him and Le make revenue from advertisements hosted on the site.
-Another website related to Counter-Strike was launched by John "Rizzuh" Jensen as a source for information about the game, tactics, skins and sounds.
+Another website related to Counter-Strike, a fansite named CS-Nation, was launched by John "rizzuh" Jensen as a source for information about the game, news updates, and skins.

 In late 1999, Minh Le began working at Barking Dog Studios while finishing his studies.
 When Valve Software learned of this, they asked Barking Dog to assist in developing Beta 5, offering to finance the project and acquire the game's intellectual property.
 Barking Dog mainly handled development, as Le was occupied with his university studies.
 Valve contributed by cleaning up code, fixing bugs, and enhancing the interface.
 New hostage models were introduced, and the development of the game was further supported with the release of Beta 5.2.
 With Beta 6.0, new scenarios, such as assassination and escape, were added.
 While assassination found moderate success, the escape scenario was later removed.